dlt-hub/dlt/docs/website/docs/general-usage/state.md

 ## Read and write pipeline state in a resource

-You read and write the state in in your resources.
+You read and write the state in your resources.
 Below we use the state to create a list of chess game archives which we then use to
 [prevent requesting duplicates](incremental-loading.md#advanced-state-usage-storing-a-list-of-processed-entities).